-- An informal service Sundays at 8:30 AM (temporarily suspended due to COVID-19)
+- An informal service Sundays at 8:30 AM.

-- Jazz Vespers on the second Sunday of the month at 5:00 pm (temporarily suspended due to COVID-19).
+- Jazz Vespers on the second Sunday of the month at 5:00 pm.

 From the ringing of the bells at the beginning until the postlude in at the end, our traditional service features the best elements of a traditional Presbyterian worship service.
 Our 25-member choir is backed by our 36-rank Schoenstein pipe organ, one of the finest in the Pacific Northwest.
 The service is also graced with special music, including frequent contributions by one of the three bell choirs associated with the church.

 The atmosphere is traditional but not somber, formal, but not stiff.
 Dress is casual, and everyone, including the people from the streets around the church are welcomed as we all worship God together.